Victorian literature: Poetry

 Robert Browning (1812–1889) and Alfred Tennyson (1809–1892) were notable poets in Victorian England.
 Thomas Hardy wrote poetry throughout his life, but did not publish a collection until 1898.
 The poetry of Gerard Manley Hopkins (1844–1889) was published posthumously in 1918.
 Algernon Charles Swinburne (1837–1909) is also considered an important literary figure of the period, especially his poems and critical writings.
 Early poetry of W. B. Yeats was also published in Victoria's reign.
 It was not until the last decades of the 19th century that any significant theatrical works were produced, beginning with Gilbert and Sullivan's comic operas of the 1870s, George Bernard Shaw's (1856–1950) plays of the 1890s, and Oscar Wilde's (1854–1900) The Importance of Being Earnest.

-Elizabeth Barrett Browning and Robert Browning conducted their love affair through verse and produced many tender and passionate poems.
-Both Matthew Arnold and Gerard Manley Hopkins wrote poems that sit somewhere in between the exultation of nature of the romantic Poetry and the Georgian Poetry of the early 20th century.
+Elizabeth Barrett Browning and Robert Browning became acquainted first by reading each other's poetry and both produced poems inspired by their relationship.
+Both Matthew Arnold and Gerard Manley Hopkins wrote poems that sit somewhere in between the exultation of nature of the Romantic poetry and the Georgian poetry of the early 20th century.
 However, Hopkins's poetry was not published until 1918.
 Arnold's works anticipate some of the themes of these later poets, while Hopkins drew inspiration from verse forms of Old English poetry such as Beowulf.